 |BCM Route Package||Sengkang – Hougang Bus Package (Anchor Operator)|

 |Berths||2 boarding berths | 1 alighting berth|

-Compassvale Bus Interchange, located opposite Sengkang Bus Interchange, was built to increase the capacity of the existing interchange.
+Compassvale Bus Interchange, located opposite Sengkang Bus Interchange, was built to increase the capacity of the existing interchange and intended to cater to an additional 4 to 5 new bus services in tandem with the growth of Sengkang New Town.
 It is bordered by Compassvale Road, Sengkang East Way and Sengkang Square.

 A combined vehicular entrance/exit leads to Compassvale Road, with another vehicular exit along Sengkang Square.
 Commuters can also access the interchange via Compassvale Road and Sengkang Square.
 The interchange is connected to Sengkang Bus Interchange and Sengkang MRT/LRT Station via an overhead bridge across Sengkang Square.